kasper201/DAB2/README.md

 # Installation

-Before the installation starts it is assumed that XAMPP, a MYSQL IDE and C++ IDE are already installed.
+Before the installation starts it is assumed that XAMPP, a MYSQL IDE and the C++ IDE are already installed.

 ## Change website folder